 There are many entry-level behavioral health jobs for young professionals and students fresh out of school to start a rewarding career.
 These positions provide necessary clinical experience for job candidates seeking clinical experience to continue their education and qualify for certifications and positions with more responsibilities.
-The Behavioral Health Jobs website contains hundreds of part-time and full-time behavioral health jobs available today.
+The Behavioral Health Jobs website contains hundreds of entry-level behavioral health jobs currently hiring.

 Behavioral Health Jobs is a dedicated database of jobs in the behavioral health industry.
 We have positions available for every experience level and department in several companies, including treatment facilities, hospitals, government facilities, and community centers.
 If you are looking for entry-level behavioral health jobs in a city near you, check out the available jobs on the Behavioral Health Jobs website today.

-The typical education requirements for jobs in mental health include:
+The typical education requirements for jobs in behavioral health include:

 - Bachelor’s or master’s degree through an accredited university